oidc-wp/openid-connect-generic/readme.md

 Much of the documentation can be found on the Settings > OpenID Connect Generic dashboard page.

-Originally based on the plugin provided by shirounagi - https://wordpress.org/plugins/generic-openid-connect/ - but has been completely rewritten.
+Originally based on the plugin provided by shirounagi - https://wordpress.org/plugins/generic-openid-connect/

 ### Installation